Benefits of Using Chlorine in your Swimming Pool

 When it comes to keeping your swimming pool safe and clean, chlorine is an important component to your cleaning routine.
 The problem is that most homeowners are reluctant to use chlorine because of the side effects.
 When in water, chlorine can cause skin burning and irritation.
 It has also been reported to cause eye burns and damage to the throat when digested.
 Yet these side effects are most common because homeowners do not use chlorine properly.
 If used correctly, chlorine is very useful for pool cleaning in Alpharetta.

-When chlorine breaks down into hypochlorous acid and hypocholorite acid, they influence the pool's ph balance.
-If the ph balance is too high, this means the chlorine content in the pool is too low.
+When chlorine breaks down into hypochlorous acid and hypochlorite acid, they influence the pool's pH balance.
+If the pH balance is too high, this means the chlorine content in the pool is too low.
 As a result, poor chlorine levels slow down the pool cleaning process.
-The ideal, or safest, ph balance for pool water is between 7.0 and 8.0.
+The ideal, or safest, pH balance for pool water is between 7.0 and 8.0.
 The ideal level being around 7.4.
 Once hypochlorous acid and hypochlorite acid finish cleaning the pool water, they break down into single atoms.
 They can also be combined with ammonia to make the chlorine harmless.
 Sunlight speeds up the cleaning process and decreases the time it takes for the chlorine to break down.